Street photography night shooting workshop (Soho & Chinatown)

 - Our small group sizes allow participants to receive a significant amount of one-to-one tuition and coaching from the course leader, Brian Lloyd Duckett, a professional street photographer and photojournalist.

-- We will finish the workshop at around 10pm with debrief and a Q&A session in a Soho pub.
+- We will finish the workshop at around 10pm following a short debrief and Q&A session.

 - Individual critique for photos taken on the evening is available during the week following the course.

-- After the course, participants will be encouraged to keep in touch through our Alumni network.
+- After the course, participants will be encouraged to keep in touch through our street photography club.